Raizan/mocha-test-debug-helper/README.md

 When you add a `// @undebug` comment, the extension will uncomment code that was previously commented by the debug mode.

-**Important:** The extension only uncomments code once per save to prevent uncommenting intentional comments.
-It preserves comments that start with special markers (like `// intentional comment`).
+**Important:** The extension uses pattern matching to identify code vs. intentional comments.
+It only uncomments lines that match common code patterns (keywords like `const`, `await`, function calls, assignments, etc.).
+Natural language comments are preserved.

 **Example:**